allanbunch/mindmark/README.md

 ## What's the Big Idea? 🧠

 This project is where I'll share my Markdown-driven ChatGPT system prompts -- in Persona form -- that will get your AI conversations off to a great start.
-System prompts?...
+What are system prompts?
 When chatting with AI, a system prompt is like a blueprint or a set of instructions that guide the AI during a conversation.
 It sets the tone, persona, and behavior of the AI, making it more conversational and context-aware.

 My goal is simple – to make sure advanced AI interactions aren't just for technologists, but for everyone.
 I plan to have something here for all sorts of scenarios and complexities.
 Keep an eye on this space as it evolves!